jdeniau/changelog-view/README.md

 changelog-view howardabrams/node-mocks-http@1.5.4 mapado/rest-client-js-sdk@0.14.1
 ```

-### In a npm / yarn project ?
+### In a JavaScript / PHP project ?
-`changelog-view` tries to detect automatically the current version of your lock npm / yarn dependencies, so you can just do:
+`changelog-view` tries to detect automatically the current version of your currently installed dependencies.

+It works fine with `npm` / `yarn` for JavaScript projects, and with `composer` for PHP projects.

+, so you can just do:

 Imagine you have this package.json:
 ```json